avdhoot-hadke/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# Log of Round 1 #100DaysOfCode  - Avdhoot

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [May 17, Friday, 2024].

-## Log

-### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com

-### R1D2
+### Day 1: May 17, 2024

+Today's Progress: Completed Striver's sorting 1 problems (Bubble sort, Insertion sort, Selection sort) on GFG.